minlanyu/cs145-site/README.md

 ## Syllabus

-** Every week, there will be one or two homework questions which are released on Thursday and due the next Monday.
+** Every week, there will be one or two homework questions which are released on Thursday and due by midnight of the following Monday.
 It will just take a short time to finish but will serve as a way for you to get a recap of what we learnt last week to prepare for the new week. **

 ### Prework